pw_function#

 Pigweed AI summary: The "pw_function" defines the "pw::Function" class, which is a move-only callable wrapper that can be constructed from any callable object.
 Functions are templated on the signature of the callable they store and implement the call operator.
 Functions are nullable, and invoking a null function triggers a runtime assert.
 The "pw::Function" class's default constructor is constexpr, so default-constructed functions may be used in classes with constexpr constructors and in constinit expressions.

-defines the pw::Function
+pw_function defines the pw::Function class.
+A Function is a

 move-only callable wrapper constructable from any callable object.
 Functions